-Photographic slides are part of many people’s old photo collections.
-Photographers in the pre-digital era are likely to have several of their images stored in this format.
-Others may have inherited a few boxes of slides from the family archives.
-Regardless of how the slides got there, one thing is true of all of them: they are at risk of deteriorating and being lost forever if we don’t act soon to digitize them.
+Invented by Kodak in 1935, 35mm slides became the most popular photographic format by the 1960s due to their compact size.
+Kodachrome was especially popular because it offered superior colors to Ektachrome.
+Like negatives, the popularity of slides greatly declined with the introduction of digital cameras.
+Even so, it’s incredibly common to find photographic slides in old photo collections.
+Pre-digital era photographers are likely to have several images stored in this format.
+Others may have inherited a few boxes of slides among their family heirlooms.
+Regardless of how you acquired slides, the thing that is true of all of them: is that they’re at risk of deteriorating and being lost forever if you don’t act soon to digitize them.

 Slides were originally designed as a space-saving format to store photos.
-Further, with slides, it was easy to project photos on a screen for a group to view at the same time rather than have people flip through an album individually.
-Over time, however, as digital formats and online sharing became more common, slides fell out of use.
-Many hobbyist and professional photographers kept the format alive for a bit longer, as they preferred the detail in film to that in early digital photos.
-But with digital now so well established, slides are largely relegated to gathering dust in boxes.
+In addition, this handy format made it easy to project photos on a screen for a group to view at the same time rather than people flipping through an album individually.
+Over time, as digital formats and online sharing became more common, slides fell out of favor.
+Many hobbyists and professional photographers kept the format alive for a bit longer because they preferred the superior details captured in a film to that of early digital photos.
+Today, since digital photography and excellent quality cameras on smartphones are universal, slides have largely been relegated to gathering dust in boxes.

-There are a couple of options when trying to convert images stuck in slides to a digital format:
+By now, you’re likely wondering how to digitize slides.
+The good news is that there are a couple of options to convert slides to a digital format:

-If you are willing to invest a bit in the project, professional conversion services are probably the best choice, especially when large libraries are involved.
-They have the equipment and expertise to efficiently convert negative slides as well as regular image slides.
-They can then make the images available through a number of digital formats, including online downloads, USB flash drives and CDs.
-The process is not only quicker but will also yield high quality images that can be printed and enlarged.
-Lastly, an established professional service can also expertly restore photos contaminated with dust or debris spotting, a common problem with slides that have been kept in storage for a while.
+If you’re willing to invest some money in the project, professional conversion services are probably the best choice, especially when you wish to digitize many boxes or carousels of slides.
+Professional scanning services have the equipment and expertise to efficiently convert slides.
+They typically provide digitized images in a number of digital formats, including online downloads, USB flash drives, and CDs.
+The process is not only quicker but also yields high-quality images that can be printed and enlarged.
+In addition, well-established and highly-rated professional service can expertly restore photos contaminated with dust or debris spots, both of which are a common problem with slides that have been stored for a while.

-If you’re planning to digitize 35mm slides yourself, then you need to start with the right equipment which, in this case, means a scanner designed for scanning slides.
+If you’re planning to digitize 35mm slides yourself, then you need to start with the right equipment.
+Most standalone scanners are designed to digitize both 35mm negatives and slides.
 These units take the slide and project it onto a receptor that captures the image and digitizes it internally.
-You can then pick and choose the slides you want to scan and retain versus the ones that are best discarded.
+You can pick and choose the slides you want to scan and retain or discard the rest.
 If you don’t factor in the time involved, this approach is less expensive than using a service.
-There are a lot of slide scanners on the market and so here are some points to consider when shopping for one:
+Although many 35mm slide scanners are available, you need to consider several factors when shopping for one.

-- Image quality – Don’t waste your money on a low-megapixel scanner to scan 35mm slides.
+- Image quality – Don’t waste your money on a low-megapixel scanner to scan your 35mm slides.
 You need a scanner in the range of 9 megapixels or higher for best results.
-There are a lot of discount scanners available, but they compromise on image quality in order to keep their price points low.
+Although many discount scanners are available, the image quality is greatly compromised in order to keep their price low.
 The best gauge of quality is the extent to which you can enlarge an image once scanned.
-Low megapixel scanners generally only give a 4 x 6 image at best.
-Good scanners can produce poster size images without loss of detail or quality.
+Low-megapixel scanners generally only yield a 4 x 6 image at best.
+Good scanners can produce poster-size images without loss of detail or quality.

 - Scanning speed – Again, low cost means a slower machine to convert 35mm slides to digital.
-If you have all year to scan slides, then this may not be such a huge consideration.
-But if you don’t want to be spending months processing slides, a better quality scanner can deliver faster results, as well as multi-slide scanning capability.
-Keep in mind that fast scanners require more data storage, so you will likely need a sizable storage card as well for the scanner until data is moved to your computer.
+If you have a lot of extra time on your hands to scan slides, then this may not be such a huge consideration.
+But if you don’t want to spend months processing slides, a better quality scanner can deliver faster results and multi-slide scanning capability.
+Keep in mind that fast scanners require more data storage, so you’ll likely need a sizable storage card until you download the images to your computer.

 - Comparison shopping – Don’t settle on the first scanner you find.
-There are many choices out there offered by the likes of Amazon and B&H. Walmart and Target are a couple of other stores worth checking out, although their stock tends to be limited when it comes to higher end models.
-Before you settle on a model, you may want to go down to a local camera or computer store to see how these scanners actually work and learn more about their features firsthand.
+Amazon, B&H, and Adorama offer competitive prices on many scanners.
+Walmart and Target are a couple of other stores worth checking out, although their stock tends to be limited when it comes to higher end models.
+Before you settle on a model, a trip to your local Best Buy, Staples, or another store that sells computer accessories will enable you to see how these scanners work and learn more about their features firsthand.

-- Consider renting or buying – If your scanning needs are a one-time event and you believe that you can wrap up the task over a weekend or within a week, consider renting.
-It may end up being more cost-effective than buying in such instances.
+- Consider renting or buying – If your scanning needs are a one-time event and you believe that you can complete this task over a weekend or within a week, consider renting.
+This approach may be more cost-effective than buying a scanner.
 Many high-end scanners are available for rental periods at a fraction of the cost of an outright purchase.

-If you are working with a very tight budget then you can use a flatbed scanner for this purpose, although you are unlikely to get very high quality images this way.
+Flatbed scanners: If you are working with a very tight budget then you can use a flatbed scanner, although you’re unlikely to get very high-quality images this way.
 Still, it is a viable method to digitize slides into photo files for online sharing.
-Your image quality will depend on how much the scanner lights up the slide.
-You should factor in a certain amount of editing time on each scanned image in order to enhance it.
+Image quality is dependent to a large degree on the intensity of the internal scanner light.
+You should factor in a certain amount of editing time for each scanned image to enhance the quality.
 Additionally, just laying the slides on the scanner won’t work.
-You will need some kind of cardboard backing to reflect the light back through the slide so it creates a decent quality image to capture.
-Since this will generate a collage of slides as one image, you will then have to crop out the individual images using photo editing software such as Photoshop.
-Although not ideal, the flatbed scanning route is still an option worth considering for those who want to minimize their costs.
+You’ll need to create some kind of cardboard backing to reflect the light back through the slide in order to capture a decent quality image.
+Since this will generate a collage of slides as one image, you’ll need to crop out the individual images using photo editing software such as Photoshop.
+Although not ideal, the flatbed scanning method is still an option worth considering for those who want to minimize costs.